oracle-livelabs/spatial-graph/spatial-studio/env-mp-ocw/env-mp-ocw.md

      ![Image alt text](images/mp-11.png "Image title")

   Scroll down and enter a password for the database user that stores Spatial Studio's metadata.
-This will be used in the automatic configuration of your Spatial Studio instance and you will not need to use it during the workshop.
+This will be used in the automatic configuration of metadata fir your Spatial Studio instance.
 Then click **Next**.

       ![Image alt text](images/mp-12.png "Image title")